Rail transport in Norway: History

-During World War II there was a massive construction by the German Forces as part of creating Festung Norwegen, including large sections of the Nordland Line and the completion of the Sørland Line.
+After Norway was occupied by Germany in 1940, during World War II there was massive construction by the German occupying forces as part of creating Festung Norwegen, including large sections of the Nordland Line and the completion of the Sørland Line.
 After the war the main effort was to complete the Nordland Line (which reached Bodø in 1962) and the decision to electrify 50% of the network, a task not completed until 1970.
-This allowed the retirement of steam locomotives, which were replaced with electric engines like the El 11 and El 13 or the diesel powered Di 3.
+This allowed the retirement of steam locomotives, which were replaced with electric engines such as the El 11 and El 13 or the diesel powered Di 3.
 In 1966 Norway's only rapid transit, Oslo T-bane was opened, but in the same decade the Bergen tramway was closed.
-In the 1970s and 80s many branch lines were also abandoned.
+In the 1970s-80s many branch lines were also abandoned.

 In 1980 the massive project of connecting the eastern and western railway networks around Oslo was completed with the opening of the Oslo Tunnel and Oslo Central Station.
 In 1996 NSB was split into the Norwegian Railway Inspectorate, Jernbaneverket and an operating company NSB BA.
 Since then, the companies have been split into 10 separate corporations.
 In 1998 the first new line in 36 years was opened when the high-speed Gardermoen Line was opened to allow travel at 210 km/h between Oslo, Oslo Airport and Eidsvoll.
 The 1990s also saw the massive introduction of multiple units on passenger trains.
 In the 2000s the freight segment was deregulated and a number of freight companies have started competing with the NSB subsidiary CargoNet.

 The national main routes in Norway are considered to be among the slowest in Europe, and slower than parts of East Africa, with average speeds below 80 km/h.